 The “Just get it to me” Persona

-They are the type that don’t really know what they want but don’t care about much of anything other than, “how do I get this (or do this) fast?”
+They are the type that doesn’t really know what they want but don’t care about much of anything other than, “how do I get this (or do this) fast?”
 They have a need but are unsure on how to best to fill that need.
-They just want a product or service that gives them the desire result.
+They just want a product or service that gives them the desired result.